2006 IndyCar Series: Team changes

 Every time that competed full-time in the IndyCar Series in 2005 returned for the new season.
-Target Chip Ganassi Racing (TCGR) and Fernández Racing's Scott Sharp switched to Dallara-built chassis for the oval tracks and reverted to the Panoz chassis on road courses.
+Chip Ganassi Racing (CGR) and Scott Sharp of Fernández Racing switched to the Dallara IR-05 chassis for the oval tracks and reverted to the Panoz GF09 chassis on road courses.
 Beginning with the Bombardier Learjet 500, Rahal Letterman Racing (RLR) also began fielding Dallara chassis and only resorted to the Panoz chassis in the Indy Grand Prix of Sonoma.
 Sharp's teammate Kosuke Matsuura ran the Dallara chassis for the entire season.

 Driver changes

-Dan Wheldon (pictured in 2008) joined Target Chip Ganassi Racing in 2006 after winning the Indianapolis 500 and IndyCar championship with Andretti Green Racing the previous year.
+Dan Wheldon (pictured in 2008) joined Chip Ganassi Racing in 2006, despite his success with Andretti Green Racing the previous season.

 Several significant driver changes occurred prior to the season.
 After winning the 89th Indianapolis 500 and Drivers' Championship in 2005, Dan Wheldon chose not to renew his contract with Andretti Green Racing (AGR), causing rumors to spread about his possible shift to Formula One.
-These rumors proved to be unfounded as Wheldon joined Target Chip Ganassi Racing for 2006.
+These rumors proved to be unfounded as Wheldon joined CGR for 2006.
 Wheldon was then replaced by Marco Andretti, a debutant in the IndyCar Series and the son of AGR co-owner Michael Andretti who had announced his one-off return from retirement in the 90th Indianapolis 500.
-Other Indy car racing veterans who competed in the 90th Indianapolis 500 include Al Unser Jr. (with Dreyer & Reinbold Racing) and Eddie Cheever (with Cheever Racing), the latter of whom also planned to participate in the first three races of the season leading up to the Indianapolis 500.
+Other American open-wheel car racing veterans who competed in the 90th Indianapolis 500 include two-time race winner Al Unser Jr. (with Dreyer & Reinbold Racing) and 1998 race winner Eddie Cheever (with Cheever Racing), the latter of whom also planned to participate in the first three races of the season leading up to the Indianapolis 500.

 As famed actor Patrick Dempsey took on a co-owner role at Vision Racing, the team expanded to two full-time entries which were driven by the returning Ed Carpenter and former Panther Racing driver Tomas Scheckter.
 Conversely, Panther Racing was forced to scale back to a single full-time entry due to their tightening budget, let go Tomáš Enge in the process, and hired Vítor Meira to replace Scheckter for the season.
 Meira's seat at RLR was filled by Paul Dana, who raced for Hemelgarn Racing prior to his season-ending crash during practice for the 2005 Indianapolis 500.
 Hemelgarn Racing replaced Dana with P. J. Chesson, a popular driver in the World of Outlaws, and announced their partnership with NBA player Carmelo Anthony.

 A. J. Foyt Racing replaced A. J. Foyt IV with Felipe Giaffone as Foyt IV set off to race in the NASCAR Busch Series.
 Giaffone had previously driven for A. J. Foyt in the 2005 Indianapolis 500.
 After an adverse season with Roger Yasukawa, Dreyer & Reinbold Racing replaced him with Buddy Lazier in their new No. 5 entry.